California Climate Action Corps Host Partner Application

 Host partners may also be asked to participate in site visits or media inquiries.

-Please note a recent change in our application process: organizations proposing positions at multiple sites located in different regions (distinct geographical locations) must now submit separate applications for each site.
-This change allows each site the flexibility to customize position titles, descriptions, and site supervisors.
+Organizations proposing positions at multiple sites located in different geographical regions must submit separate applications for each site.
+This allows each site the flexibility to customize position titles, descriptions, and site supervisors.
 It also ensures accurate recruitment efforts by clearly aligning positions with their respective locations.

 Before you complete this application, please review our website and Host Partner Requirements and Expectations.
-Your application will be shared between California Volunteers, Office of the Governor (CV), and our implementing grantee partner, Bay Area Community Resources (BACR).
+Your application will be shared between California Volunteers, Office of the Governor (CV), and the implementing grantee partner, Bay Area Community Resources (BACR).
 Submission of this application is the first step in the selection process.
 Completion of the application does not guarantee fellow placement or obligate your organization to participate.
 The application process includes the following steps: 1.
-Submit one online application form by February 14, 2025.
+Submit online application form by February 6, 2026.
 2. Program staff will review applications and may request clarification on proposed projects to ensure alignment with program goals and structure.
-New Host Partners are conditionally approved pending site visits, clarifications, and a thorough review to ensure program alignment.
+New host partners are conditionally approved pending site visits, clarifications, and a thorough review to ensure program alignment and alignment with the program's objectives.
 Conditional approval may be retracted if expectations or requirements are not met.
-3. Host partner selections are expected to be confirmed by March 31, 2025.
+3. Host partner selections are expected to be confirmed by March 31, 2026.
 4. BACR and approved host partners will sign a Memorandum of Understanding (MOU) outlining mutual roles, expectations, and responsibilities.
-Please note: The document linked here is the draft of the MOU for the upcoming term, and the language may change before it is finalized.
-5. Approved Site Supervisors will attend three, one-hour orientation sessions before the term begins.
-6. Host partners will review, interview, and select candidates May-August, and BACR will extend offers until all positions are filled.
+Please note: The document linked here is a draft of the MOU for the upcoming term, and some language may change before it is finalized.
+5. Approved site supervisors will attend three orientation sessions before the term begins.
+6. Host partners will review, interview, and select candidates from May to August 2026, and BACR will extend offers until all positions are filled.
 Note: Final acceptance into the program as a host partner is contingent upon successful placement of fellows within the specified deadlines.

-The California Climate Action Corps (CCAC) fellowship was created to help public agencies, nonprofit organizations, tribes, and educational institutions mobilize communities through volunteer engagement, climate action, and education.
+The California Climate Action Corps (CCAC) Fellowship was established to support public agencies, nonprofit organizations, tribes, and educational institutions in mobilizing communities through volunteer engagement, climate action, and education.
 This program is fully funded by federal and state investments, eliminating the need for partner financial contributions.
-However, there are a number of other AmeriCorps programs across California also helping community partners meet their climate goals in different ways.
-The CCAC fellowship is designed to support unmet needs related to engaging communities in climate action, rather than duplicate or displace existing AmeriCorps service.
-With that in mind, if you have already applied to another AmeriCorps program to host members during the same period this program will run (September 15, 2025 – August 14, 2026) and have an identified match for that placement, we ask that you not seek to replace that support through the CCAC fellowship.
+However, there are a several other AmeriCorps programs across California that also help community partners meet their climate goals in various ways.
+The CCAC Fellowship is designed to support unmet needs in engaging communities in climate action and volunteerism, rather than duplicating or displacing existing AmeriCorps service.
+With that in mind, if you have already applied to another AmeriCorps program to host members during the same period this program will run (September 21, 2026 – August 13, 2027) and have an identified match for that placement, we ask that you not seek to replace that support through the CCAC Fellowship.
 You can explore the full portfolio of AmeriCorps California programs here and search for those that best align with your needs.
-Note: Organizations managing their own AmeriCorps program or hosting other AmeriCorps members are eligible to apply to become CCAC host partners, but the role of the requested CCAC fellows should be distinct.
+Note: Organizations managing their own AmeriCorps program or hosting other AmeriCorps members are eligible to apply to become CCAC host partners, provided the role of the requested CCAC fellows is distinct.

 Section I: Organization Information

-Note: Applicant MUST be the agency or organization that will directly host and supervise fellows and sign the Memorandum of Understanding for the CCAC fellowship.
+Note: Applicant MUST be the agency or organization that will directly host and supervise fellows and sign the Memorandum of Understanding for the CCAC Fellowship.
 Applications on behalf of a third-party organization will not be considered.
-If your organization is based outside of California, you must list an office address within California to apply.
+If your organization is based outside of California, you must list a California office address to be eligible for application.

 Social Media